COLUMBIA HIGH SCHOOL COMMENCEMENT - 1966

 The following was written by classmates

-Les Brown and Lynn Berry Pierle.
-It was
+Les Brown and Lynn Berry Pierle for our 30-year reunion in 1996.

 Crazy - After All These Years